qmk/qmk_firmware/keyboards/cradio/readme.md

     make cradio:default:dfu-split-left
     make cradio:default:dfu-split-right

-QMK [Toolbox 0.1.1](http://qmk.fm/toolbox) or newer can also be used to set EEPROM handedness.
+[QMK Toolbox](http://qmk.fm/toolbox) can also be used to set EEPROM handedness.
 Place the controller in bootloader mode and select menu option Tools -> EEPROM -> Set Left/Right Hand

 ## Bootloader